Descendants

 When she was hospitalized for Mastoids, she

 was admitted Dec.
 8 and operated on Dec.
-9th.
-She was in the hospital all
+9th. and was there for 20 days before

 Minnie had a sister, Rose Molone and a